johannah-pik/TCOanalysis/README.md

 	and saves calculated output in data/TCOanalysis.
 - The figures and analyses in the research article can be reproduced with the help of plottingScripts/mainFigures.RMD and plottingScripts/extendedAndSupplementaryFigures.Rmd
 - Resulting figures are stored in plots/main or plots/supplementary

+##System requirements:
+R (version 4.3.2).
+All package dependencies are managed via renv and listed in renv.lock.
+No non-standard hardware required; tested on a standard x64-based desktop environment (e.g., Intel Core i7, 16GB RAM) running on Windows 11 Pro.